training-datalab/training-datalab.com/content/en/authors/ollama/_index.md

   url: "https://training-datalab.com/"

 # Short bio (displayed in user profile at end of posts)
-bio: ChatBot Ollama deployed locally by Training Data Lab based on different versions of LLaMA 3, LLaMA 2, Mistral.
+bio: ChatBot Ollama deployed locally by Training Data Lab based on different versions of Llama 3.1 and 3.2.

 ## interests:
 ## -